for Veterans and the Public

 People with HIV can use meditation to relax.
 It can help them deal with the stress that comes with any illness.
 Meditation can help you to calm down and focus if you are feeling overwhelmed.

 If you are interested in learning more about meditation, you should ask your VA provider for more information.
 There may be meditation classes you can take.
 At the end of this guide are links to websites where you can learn more.

 Visualization is another method people use to feel more relaxed and less anxious.
 People who use visualization imagine that they are in a safe, relaxing place (such as the beach).
 Most of us use visualization without realizing it--for example, when we daydream or remember a fun, happy time in our lives.

 Focusing on a safe, comfortable place can help you to feel less stress, and sometimes it can lessen the pain or side effects from HIV or the medicines you are taking.

 You can ask your VA provider where you can learn more about visualization.
 There are classes you can take, and there are self-help tapes that you can listen to that lead you through the process.
 See the links at the end of this guide.

 Herbal medicines are substances that come from plants, and they work like standard medicine.
 They can be taken from all parts of a plant, including the roots, leaves, berries, and flowers.

-People with HIV sometimes take these medicines to help deal with side effects from anti-HIV medicines or with symptoms from the disease.
+People with HIV sometimes take these medicines to help deal with side effects from HIV medications or with symptoms from the disease.

 An important note about St. John's wort: St. John's wort is an herbal medicine that is used by some people to treat depression.
-It interacts with the liver and can change how some drugs work in your body, including some anti-HIV drugs (for example, protease inhibitors and NNRTIs).
-If you are taking antiviral drugs for your HIV, you should NOT take St. John's wort.
+It interacts with the liver and can change how some drugs work in your body, including some HIV medications (for example, protease inhibitors and NNRTIs).
+If you are taking antiviral medications for your HIV, you should NOT take St. John's wort.
 Be sure you tell your provider if you are using St. John's wort.
 Also, do not take St. John's wort if you are taking other antidepressants.